Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing a pattern and 3 lines after them in a certain file
+Display all the lines in a certain file that do not contain the pattern bin